 Living here is expensive.
 Getting healthy food doesn’t have to be.

 Second Harvest of Silicon Valley’s Food Connection hotline has been a lifeline for people seeking nutritious food since 1988.
 Hotline staff connect callers to sources of free food near where they live and work and can help callers apply for CalFresh benefits.
-Hotline staff can serve seven callers at once and speak six different languages.
-Our staff also work with a third-party translation service so we can serve anyone who needs help.
-Last year we received an average of 200+ calls per day.
+Hotline staff speak English, Spanish, Vietnamese, Cantonese, Mandarin and Tagalog.
+Three-way interpretation is available for other languages so we can serve anyone who needs help.
+Last year we received an average of 168 calls per day.

 For more information on CalFresh, call Second Harvest’s Food Connection hotline at 1-800-984-3663.